-If you’ve ever experienced screen tearing in a PC game, you know how annoying it can be.
-An otherwise correctly rendered title ruined by gross horizontal lines and stuttering.
+If you’ve ever experienced screen tearing in a PC game, you know how annoying it can be — an otherwise correctly-rendered title ruined by gross horizontal lines and stuttering.
 You can turn on V-Sync, but if you don’t have a high-end system, it can put a massive dent in your performance.

-You’ll also need a card that supports FreeSync, which has traditionally been only AMD graphics cards and APU’s and consoles like the Xbox One, which uses an AMD APU.
+You’ll also need a card that supports FreeSync, which has traditionally been only AMD graphics cards and APUs and consoles like the Xbox One, which uses an AMD APU.
 But that traditional separation between G-Sync and FreeSync has become blurrier now with Nvidia cards able to support FreeSync.
-This is thanks to a driver update that allows GeForce GTX 10-series, GeForce GTX 16-series, and GeForce RTX 20-series graphics cards to work with FreeSync monitors.
-It generally works, but there’s a catch — it’s only guaranteed to work correctly on FreeSync monitors that are certified ‘Nvidia G-Sync Compatible.’
-This means the cards have been rigorously tested and approved by Nvidia to ensure that FreeSync runs smoothly across the card range.
+This blurring is thanks to a driver update that allows GeForce GTX 10-series, GeForce GTX 16-series, and GeForce RTX 20-series graphics cards to work with FreeSync monitors.
+It generally works, but there’s a catch — it’s only guaranteed to work correctly on FreeSync monitors that are certified Nvidia G-Sync Compatible.
+The cards have undergone rigorous testing and are approved by Nvidia to ensure that FreeSync runs smoothly across the card range.
 Here’s a current list of certified monitors.

 - What is FreeSync?
 Here’s everything you need to know

-- The best desktop monitor deals for April 2020
+- These are the best cheap GPU deals for December 2020

-- These are the best cheap gaming PC deals for April 2020
+- These are the best cheap gaming monitor deals for December 2020